kirbydesign/designsystem/.github/CONTRIBUTING.md

 * Keep your tests isolated (more on this here: [The good test is isolated and flat](#the-good-test-is-isolated-and-flat))
 * Follow the AAA pattern as described above

-Below there are two examples.
+Below are two examples.
 Which one is easiest to read?

 ![](images/unreadable-tests.png)